Learn about this common marketing mix and how to apply it to your next marketing endeavor.

 To identify a successful price, you will want to thoroughly understand your target audience and their willingness to pay for your product.
 Some questions you might ask yourself as you are considering your product’s price include:

-Place is where you sell your product and the distribution channels you use to get it to your customer.
+Place is where you sell your product and the distribution channels you use to advertise to your customers.

 Like price, finding the right place to market and sell your product is key to reaching your target audience.
-If you put your product in a place that your target customer doesn’t visit—whether on or offline— then you will likely not meet your sales target.
+If you put your product in a place that your target customer doesn’t visit, then you will likely not meet your sales target.
 The right place can help you connect with your target audience and set you up for success.

 For example, imagine you are selling an athletic shoe you designed.
 Your target market is athletes in their early twenties to late thirties, so you decide to market your product in sports publications and sell it at specialty athletics stores.
 By focusing on sports stores over shoe stores in general, you target your efforts to a specific place that best fits your marketing mix.